-Summer is time of blackberries in Tuscany.
+Summer is the time of blackberries in Tuscany.
 Forests and undergrowth are plenty of these delicious berries to gather and taste.
-If you wish to enjoy their flavour also during the cold wintertime, prepare a home-made blackberry jam with is a fantastic idea.
+If you wish to enjoy their flavor also during the cold wintertime, prepare a home-made blackberry jam is a fantastic idea.

 There are many ways to use blackberry jam

-The homemade blackberry jam is healthy and yummy.
-Our body, to be in health, needs a daily dose of fiber and blackberries are perfect because they contain dietary fiber, vitamin C and vitamin K. The jam is perfect as an energetic breakfast on toasted bread with butter or as Merenda snack with low fat yogurt.
+The jam is perfect as an energetic breakfast on toasted bread with butter or as a Merenda snack with low-fat yogurt.
 And do not forget that you can use it to prepare exquisite fruit tarts or other pastries.

-My suggestion, and the way I love the most, is to savour the blackberry jam with homemade Tuscan bread and ricotta cheese.
-So delicious, I could not stop to eat it.
+My suggestion, and the way I love the most, is to savor the blackberry jam with homemade Tuscan bread and ricotta cheese.
+So delicious, I could not stop eating it.

-Take a potato masher (with tiny holes is perfect) and little by little, crush the mixture.
-You will remove the most of seeds.
+- Take a potato masher (with tiny holes is perfect) and little by little, crush the mixture.
+Try to remove the most of seeds.
 Take the mixture of juice and pulp, weigh it and put it back into the saucepan.

-Once the jam is ready, pour it still warm into warm jars (they must not be cold to avoid they break.
-If you need, warm them a little into the oven before to use them).
+- Once the jam is ready, pour it still warm into warm jars (they must not be cold to avoid to break.
+In case of need, warm them a little into the oven before the use).
 Close the jars and set them upright to rest for about 12 hours before to use it.